-The capital charges made to service revenue accounts, central support services and DSO accounts, equate to the sum of depreciation plus a notional interest charge based on the opening net book value of assets and adjusted for revaluations and depreciation.
+The capital charges made to service revenue accounts and central support services, equate to the sum of depreciation plus a notional interest charge based on the opening net book value of assets and adjusted for revaluations and depreciation.
 The notional rates of interest used are 3.5% for those fixed assets included in the Balance Sheet at current value and 4.8% for infrastructure assets and community assets which are included in the Balance Sheet at historical cost.

-In order to disclose the Authority's corporate net operating expenditure, capital charges need to be reversed out and be replaced by depreciation and external interest payable.
+In order to disclose the Authority's corporate net operating expenditure, capital charges are reversed out and be replaced by depreciation and external interest payable.
 This is performed in the Asset Management Revenue Account.